 Dr Stephanie McCready, STEAM Club Creator and Educator

 Stephanie has a background in chemistry and environmental science, spending 15 years in research, commercial laboratories and consulting.
-She has worked for the Education Team at ANSTO for the past seven years and is responsible for driving new programs to engage primary students.
+She has worked for the Education Team at ANSTO for the past eight years and is responsible for managing and driving new programs to engage primary students and the community.
 In her spare time, Stephanie creates and exhibits artworks using technical printmaking processes.
-She is very keen to combine her knowledge of visual art with STEM to enhance learning.
+She enjoys combining her knowledge of visual art with STEM to enhance learning.

 Ms Kim Whitbread, STEAM Club Coordinator and Educator